omar573/bbb-unet/README.md

 ## Data

-The data consist of microscopy images of BBB cells like the following:
+The raw input datadata consist of microscopy images of BBB cells like the following:

 ![data/membrane/train2/image/0.png](data/membrane/train2/image/0.png)